 To apply, students must complete the following steps:

 - Have your resume reviewed by a career coach at the Wasserman Center using this Resume Review Form.
 Please note: Completion of this form is a required part of the application process.
 Review the form carefully for further instructions.

-- Complete the NYU London online internship application.
+- Complete the NYU London online internship application found under the Albert Student Center.
 This application requires you to answer a series of questions designed to help you think systematically about what you would like to learn and accomplish in an internship experience in London.
 You should indicate what type of internship placements are of most interest to you.
 The online application will require you to upload a personal statement and your newly edited resume in .pdf or .doc format.

 Students intending to participate in a London internship must apply for a Tier-4 visa.

 Students are not permitted to intern (paid or unpaid) in the UK without a Tier-4 visa.
 Contact the Office of Global Services for more information on your eligibility for the Tier-4 visa before applying to the program.